-Nothing sets the mood for a relaxing soak in the bath or a calming rainy evening like the warm glow and comforting scent of a candle.
+Nothing sets the mood for a relaxing soak in the bath, or just chilling on a calm rainy evening, like the warm glow and comforting scent of a candle.

-There’s something primitively healing about a little fire and a natural aroma.
+And there’s something primitively healing about fire and natural aromas.

 But have you ever lit a candle and noticed all the black soot pouring into the air?
 Commercial store-bought candles tend to be made with potentially harmful paraffin wax and synthetic wicks.

-If you’re even a little bit crafty, you can skip the toxic chemicals in pre-made candles by learning how to make candles with essential oils.
-By opting for natural ingredients, you can get double the therapeutic benefit of a scented candle by using aromatherapy with pure essential oils.
+If you’re even a little bit crafty, you can avoid the toxic chemicals in pre-made candles by learning how to make your own candles with essential oils and cotton wicks.
+By opting for natural ingredients, aromatherapy with pure essential oils can provide double the therapeutic benefit of a scented candle.

 Soy Wax or Beeswax?
 How to Select the Right Wax

-While paraffin wax has been the candle wax of choice since the late 19th century, we now know that the costs outweigh the benefits.
+While paraffin wax has been the candle wax of choice since the late 19th century, we now know that its costs outweigh its benefits.

-In case you didn’t know, paraffin is a byproduct of petroleum, which in turn is a byproduct of the oil industry.
+In case you didn’t know, paraffin is a byproduct of petroleum, which in turn is produced by the oil industry.
 Straight out of the gate, it’s not a sustainable option for our DIY candle making process.

 On top of that, a 2009 study showed that paraffin wax emits many of the same chemicals as diesel exhaust.
 The substance also creates more harmful soot than other wax options.
 Because soot is a fine powder, it can get into your lungs and cause irritation and allergic reactions.

-Lastly, paraffin candles often contain synthetic dyes and fragrances.
-Dyes and fragrances are usually made of hundreds of chemicals, many of which are phthalates.
+Lastly, paraffin candles often contain synthetic fragrances and dyes.
+Those dyes and fragrance oils are usually made of hundreds of chemicals, many of which are phthalates.
 These ingredients are known hormone-disruptors.
 Let’s avoid inhaling those!

-Perhaps the two most popular options for homemade candles today are soy wax and beeswax.
+Perhaps the two most popular natural wax options for homemade candles are soy wax and beeswax.
 Let’s take a look at the pros and cons of each.

-Both soy wax and beeswax are great options in terms of candle-making power.
+Both soy wax candles and beeswax candles are great options.
 Both of these non-toxic waxes burn slowly and last a long time.
-However, because beeswax is significantly denser than soy wax, it lasts longer.
+However, because beeswax is significantly denser than soy wax, it lasts even longer.

-Neither wax is known for throwing scent well, which means you’ll have to use a lot of essential oils to get the aromatherapeutic effect you desire (we’ll get to that below).
+Neither wax has an impressive scent throw, which means you’ll have to use a lot of essential oil to get the aromatherapeutic effect you desire (we’ll get to that below).
 But beeswax on its own has a mild honey scent that is soothing and pleasant.